adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 ```

 4. To receive notifications asynchronously, add a webhook:
     - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`
     - Define username and password (Basic Authentication) to protect your endpoint
- - Generate the HMAC Key and add the `ADYEN_HMAC_KEY` in your variables (note that some IDEs will have to be restarted for environmental variables to be injected properly).
-We have a script that allows you to easily set your environmental variables.
+    - Generate the HMAC Key and add the `ADYEN_HMAC_KEY` in your variables
+    - See script below that allows you to easily set your environmental variables.
+Note that some IDEs will have to be restarted for environmental variables to be injected properly.
+    - In Additional Settings, add the data you want to receive.
+Checkmark `Recurring Details` for subscriptions
+    - Make sure the webhook is **Enabled** to send notifications

-Set the below environment variables in your terminal environment: `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY` and `ADYEN_MERCHANT_ACCOUNT`
+Set the following environment variables in your terminal environment: `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY`, `ADYEN_MERCHANT_ACCOUNT` and `ADYEN_HMAC_KEY`.

 ```shell
 export ADYEN_API_KEY=yourAdyenApiKey